 - Cylinder Latch – controls the swinging of the cylinder outward to allow for ejection/reloading

-- Hammer – can be found on some automatics in lieu of the striker, strikes primer or controls firing pin
+- Hammer – can be found on some semi-automatics in lieu of the striker, strikes primer or controls firing pin

 - Recoil Shield – blocks the rear of the chambers (not shown)

-- Trigger Guard – same as an automatic
+- Trigger Guard – same as a semi-automatic

 Double vs. Single Action Questions